-For people who suffer from overactive bladder but don’t respond well to medication, Botox injections can significantly relax the bladder easing such symptoms.
-It is usually a well-tolerated procedure, but typically needs to be repeated every month.
+For people who suffer from an overactive bladder that doesn't respond well to medication, Botox injections can significantly relax the bladder easing such symptoms.
+It is usually a well-tolerated procedure but typically needs to be repeated every month.
 To schedule a bladder Botox consultation with Dr. Michael Trotter, Andrew Barger, APRN, and the team at Midtown Urology Associates in Austin, Texas, call the office or book online today.

 Botox is the brand name for botulinum toxin.
 Botox is used to relax muscular tissue and is commonly used for wrinkles on the face.
 In the bladder, it can relax the bladder muscle.
 This results in a reduction in the need to visit the toilet as frequently as one did before.